TanayPathak-17/Chisholm_Approximant/README.md

 **Installation**

-To install the package one can simply copy and paste the package at the desired location.
+To install the package one can copy and paste the package at the desired ***location***.
 After that one can set the path for the directory as follows
 ```
-SetDirectory[Path_name]
+SetDirectory[Path of the location]
 ```
 After setting the path, The ***ChisholmD.wl*** package can be called using the following command
 ```